|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon sugar

-Wash the Chinese broccoli.
-Cut off the ends if not already trimmed and cut into bite-sized pieces (about 2 inches long).
+Wash the Chinese broccoli; then cut off the ends, if not already trimmed, and cut into bite-sized pieces (about 2 inches long).

 In a large saucepan, add enough water to cover the broccoli.
-Add the salt, baking soda and ginger.
-Bring to a boil.
+Add the salt, baking soda and ginger and bring to a boil.

 Add the Chinese broccoli to the boiling water.
-Cook until the stalks are tender but crisp (3 - 4 minutes).
-Rinse in cold running water.
-Drain.
+Cook until the stalks are tender, but crisp - about 3 to 4 minutes.

 More Chinese Broccoli Recipes